 You may wonder why you need to find the best exchange rate.
 Shouldn’t there be one fixed exchange rate that everyone uses to make international money transfers?
 In fact, there is: it’s called the mid-market rate and is the midpoint between the buy and sell prices of two currencies.
 In other words, it is between what the buyer is prepared to pay and what the seller is prepared to sell for.

-Most banks and providers will give you a higher exchange rate when you exchange holiday money or move your money internationally.
+Most banks and providers give a higher exchange rate when you exchange holiday money (during Ramadan, for example) or move your money internationally.
 Essentially, you pay their transaction fee plus an exchange rate fee.
 However, they don’t tell you about that exchange rate fee, which is why it’s called a hidden fee.

-It’s important to make sure that the provider you choose fully complies with the regulations of the countries in which they operate.
+Make sure that the provider you choose complies with the regulations of the countries in which they operate.
 They should also meet the global standards that protect against money laundering, as well as any other international requirements.